Notes / Build logs

 Next step

-Connect the build notes to the work.
+Connect notes to work.